DataDog/documentation/content/en/security_platform/cloud_siem/log_detection_rules.md

 ### Time windows

-Datadog automatically detects the seasonality of the data and will generate a security signal when the data is determined to be anomalous.
+Datadog automatically detects the seasonality of the data and generates a security signal when the data is determined to be anomalous.

-Once a signal is generated, the signal will remain "open" if the data remains anomalous and the last updated timestamp will be updated for the anomalous duration.
+Once a signal is generated, the signal remains "open" if the data remains anomalous and the last updated timestamp is updated for the anomalous duration.

-A signal will "close" regardless of whether or not the anomaly is still anomalous once the time exceeds the maximum signal duration.
+A signal "closes" once the time exceeds the maximum signal duration, regardless of whether or not the anomaly is still anomalous.
 This time is calculated from the first seen timestamp.

 {{% /tab %}}